Trustpilot

 Ukraine

-The aim of this outreach is to carry out mass sterilization and vaccination in the West of Ukraine, where there are many abandoned dogs and cats.
+The aim of this project is to carry out mass sterilization and vaccination in Ukraine, where there are many abandoned dogs and cats.
 Qualified vets with high volume sterilisation experience who are comfortable operating on +/- 20 to 30 animals per day join our mission serving stray animals, shelter animals, and pets in low-income areas.

 If you want to discover more about our work in Ukraine since 2022, you can head to this page.